jochemarends/cpp-snake/README.md

 # C++ Snake

-A snake game writting in C++23 using SFML 3.0.
+A snake game written in C++23 using SFML 3.0.

 ![Screenshot](images/screenshot.png)